-When starting solids, you have the choice of using pre-made baby food products, homemade baby food recipes, or a combination of the two.
+When starting solids, you have the choice of using pre-made baby food products, homemade baby food purees, or a combination of the two.

 We simply needed some home-cooked baby recipes to get us started.

-To give you the easiest start with your own baby feeding solutions, here are some of my favourite homemade baby food recipes:
+To give you the easiest start with your own baby-feeding solutions, here are some of my favourite baby food purees and starting solids recipes: